 Because directories are light on information (basically, just mapping the name to the inode number, along with a few other details), a program may want to call stat() on each file to get more information on each, such as its length or other detailed information.
-Indeed, this is exactly what ls does when you pass it the -l flag; try strace on ls with and without that flag to see for yourself.
+Indeed, this is exactly what 1s does when you pass it the -1 flag; try strace on 1s with and without that flag to see for yourself.

-39.12 Deleting Directories
+38.12 Deleting Directories